 If you have a high temperature, a new and continuous cough, or a loss or change to your sense of smell or taste, you could be displaying the symptoms of a coronavirus (COVID-19) infection.
+New research has also found that the Delta variant of COVID-19 may also be causing symptoms of a sore throat, headache and runny nose.
 You should visit the NHS 111 website for more information.

-With the national lockdown being eased around the country and in some places replaced by local restrictions, it has never been more important to be clued up on what your body is telling you.
-In our article below we’ll look at the symptoms of colds, flu, and COVID-19, and how to tell the difference between the three.
+As the national lockdown is gradually easing and life begins to return to a state of normality, it is still important to look out for symptoms that could be COVID-19.
+In our article below we’ll look at the symptoms of COVID-19, colds and flu, and how to tell the difference between the three.

 Although catching a cold is certainly unpleasant, the symptoms will generally be milder than flu.
 While you will feel unwell, you can carry on as normal in most cases.
 Typically, the symptoms of a cold will develop slowly and affect mainly your nose and throat.
 These symptoms can include: